icewolfz/jiMUD/docs/commands.md

 >Scroll lock the display, if state is omitted it will toggle the scroll lock, if state is 0 or false it will disable scroll lock, if state is anything else it will lock the scroll back

 <u>#HI</u>GHLIGHT *pattern*
->make last line or lined with matching pattern bold or brighter color if already bold, or
+>make last line or line with matching pattern bold or brighter color if already bold, or makes the color brighter

 #PCOL fore,back,bold *XStart XEnd YStart YEnd*
 >Color position, will assume full line if position is not supplied, if XEnd omitted will assume end of line, if xEnd -1 it will assume end of line, if YEnd omitted will assume current line, YStart and YEnd are relative to the current line, 0 current, 1 previous, ...